 In 2010, the Veterans Committee announced another set of changes.
 The format changed to distinguish three discrete eras: Pre-Integration (before 1946), Golden (1947-1972) and Expansion (1973-1989 for players and 1973-Present for executives).
-All three eras are made up of composite ballots of both players and off-field personnel.
-The expansion era has a 12-person ballot, while the two previous eras have only 10 candidates up for enshrinement.
+All three eras were made up of composite ballots of both players and off-field personnel.
+The expansion era had a 12-person ballot, while the two previous eras have only 10 candidates up for enshrinement.
 Each ballot is voted on by a 16-member committee selected by the Hall of Fame’s board of directors.
 The committees is made up of Hall of Fame players, major league executives and historians or media members.
-The eras rotate their voting years as Expansion were voted on in 2010 for enshrinement in 2011, followed by the Golden era the following year and then the Pre-Integration era, with the each era coming up every three years.
-[Pat Gillick]] was the first person to be elected under the current format.
+The eras rotated their voting years as Expansion Era candidates were voted on in 2010 for enshrinement in 2011, followed by the Golden era the following year and then the Pre-Integration era, with the each era coming up every three years.
+[Pat Gillick]] was the first person to be elected under that format.